 Thailand is definitely the country that attracts a lot of remote workers.
 It is legal to stay in the country for up to 1 year with Thailand Education Visa.
 It allows you to study at a university, but also at some seminars or training programs.
 For instance, nomads could enroll in a self-defense school for 1.000 USD (840 Euros).
 You get a year program of training martial arts twice a week, and permission to stay around.

-However, attending some martial arts or learning scuba diving is not an essence of digital nomad needs.
+However, attending some martial arts or learning scuba diving is not the essence of digital nomad needs.
 So Thai Ed visa did not make it to the list of the best digital nomad visas in Asia.

 Capitalizing on its safety and affordability allure, Georgia introduced a digital nomad visa program called “Remotely from Georgia”.
 It allows freelancers, remote employees, and entrepreneurs to legally live and work in the country for up to 1 year.